alan-turing-institute/PDSampler.jl/docs/src/aboutpdsampler.md

-# About PDMP samplers
+# About PDSampler samplers

-This page aims at giving a very brief introduction to the concept of PDMP samplers (below we will refer to *the algorithm* but it should be understood as a class of algorithms).
+This page aims at giving a very brief introduction to the concept of Piecewise Deterministic samplers (below we will refer to *the algorithm* but it should be understood as a class of algorithms).
 We also give some insight into how it is implemented although we cover the implementation in more details in the technical documentation.
 This is not meant to be a rigorous presentation of the algorithm (for this, please see the references at the bottom of this page).
 Rather, we focus here on the "large building blocks" behind the algorithm.

 ## Basic idea (global samplers)